 Where to Stay in Flushing, NY

 STAY: Parc Hotel, Flushing.
-This brand new 96-room boutique hotel, located on a strip occupied by car part shops and the Big Box Skyview Mall, places you squarely in Asia.
+This 96-room boutique hotel, located on a strip occupied by car part shops and the Big Box Skyview Mall, places you squarely in Asia.
 Overlooking LaGuardia Airport, planes fly so low, you can see their underbellies from the floor to ceiling windows in your streamlined, and yes, Zen-designed room.
 In wood and eggshell white, with an extremely comfy bed, flat screen TV, and pristine subway tile bathroom (with Bigalow Apothecary toiletries), guestrooms are a serene oasis from the frantic hustle and bustle of life just outside on Roosevelt and Main Streets, where street signs are both in English and Chinese.
 Some not even in English.
 The Parc draws a mostly Asian clientele, but will no doubt bring in airport personnel and travelers, especially when the rooftop lounge opens in Summer 2014.
 Feeling the roar of mighty jet planes just yards overhead as they prepare to land is a thrill you won’t get on any other rooftop bar in New York, and it may just bring scads of Manhattanites to this little slip of China-in-America.
 Room rates $90-$160 per night include complimentary continental breakfast and wi-fi.